-Specifically, we consider the environmental and health effects attributable to all direct emissions stemming from domestic economic production, bl indirect emissions attributable to all imported goods produced worldwide, cl direct emissions released by vehicles, and iv direct external costs associated with electricity generation.
-In order to quantify these beneficits we derived the emission-output factors for all, the emission-import factors for bl, the emission-fuel use factors for cl, gather damage factors per kWh electricity generated in various technologies for dl.
+Specifically, we consider the environmental and health effects attributable to all direct emissions stemming from domestic economic production, b] indirect emissions attributable to all imported goods produced worldwide, c] direct emissions released by vehicles, and iv] direct external costs associated with electricity generation.
+In order to quantify these beneficits we derived the emission-output factors for a], the emission-import factors for b], the emission-fuel use factors for c], and gathered damage factors per kWh electricity generated in various technologies for d].